Main

 Initiatives Launched since the Kumamoto Earthquake to Support Local Communities

-We have continuously engaged in disaster support activities based on local needs, ever since we first offered support for the recovery of regions devastated by the Kumamoto Earthquake in April 2016.
+Mitsui & Co. has continuously engaged in disaster support activities based on local needs, ever since we first offered support for the recovery of regions devastated by the Kumamoto Earthquake in April 2016.

 In June 2016, the Kyushu Office led the launch of disaster volunteer activities.
-With the cooperation of Mitsui & Co. group companies, our supporting network has expanded, and we have now entered the sixth year of such activities.
+With the cooperation of Mitsui & Co. group companies, our supporting network has expanded, and we have now entered the ninth year of such activities.
 During this period, Kyushu has been hit many times by flooding disasters caused by heavy rains.

 Actually visiting the disaster-stricken areas in person to carry out volunteer activities has given the participating officers and employees a real sense of the importance of building closer relationships at the local level and providing continuous support.

-We value every opportunity for employees to contribute to the local community and society.
+Mitsui & Co. values every opportunity for employees to contribute to the local community and society.
 In addition, we have set local contribution as one of the priority areas of our social contribution activities, and we aim to continue to "enhance quality of life" in partnership with local communities.

-Examples of main activities (FY Mar/2020-FY Mar/2023)
+Examples of main activities (FY Mar/2021–FY Mar/2024)

 November 2022 In Asakura City, Fukuoka Prefecture, which was damaged by heavy rains in 2009, we removed soil and sand from agricultural canals.